jdmar3/inls718/syllabus/index.md

 *You are encouraged to work together with your fellow students and to share knowledge and learning.*

 However, academic dishonesty in any form is unacceptable, because any breach in academic integrity, however small, strikes destructively at the University's life and work.

+## Plagiarism

+Plagiarism is not tolerated in this or any course or academic context.
+Your work for this course will be your own, though almost everything that we do in class will be collaborative.

+We will also be using and writing open source software in this class.
+Proper crediting of work and adherence to open licensing requirements is an important part of this course and will help us to better understand and avoid plagiarism.

+Please go through this tutorial and then <a href="mailto:john.d.martin.iii@unc.edu?=Plagiarism tutorial">email me</a> the result: [UNC LIbraries Plagiarism Tutorial](http://www.lib.unc.edu/plagiarism/).

 ## Diversity and Inclusion